The County Clerk's Office is responsible for:

 Petitions of Nomination for Public Office

-Any candidate who has filed a Petition of Nomination for Public Office shall file with the County Clerk's office a copy of the New Jersey Election Commission Reports with the County Clerk.
+Any candidate who has filed a Petition of Nomination for Public Office shall file with the New Jersey Election Law Enforcement Commission (NJ ELEC) the New Jersey Election Commission Reports.
 These reports contain information concerning contributions and disbursements of a particular candidate’s campaign.
 Reports are due on the following dates:

 • 29 days prior to election day